-SHRI H. N. KUNZRU (Uttar Pradesh) : The Members behind him only.
+Shri H. N. KUNZRU (Uttar Pradesh): The Members behind him only.

-SHRI SHAH NAWAZ KHAN: I said 'generally', Sir.
+Shri Shah Nawaz Khan: I said 'generally', Sir.
 During the course of the debate certain very valuable suggestions have been made for which we are grateful and we will take all those suggestions into consideration and do whatever is possible.
 It is not possible for me to deal with every single point, but I will try and reply to as many points as is possible.

-Shri Govinda Reddy spoke about the shortage of essential materials like steel, and he wanted to know whether that shortage was due to lack of planning or inter-Ministerial coordination.
+Shri Govinda Reddy spoke about the shortage of essential materials like steel, and he wanted to know whether that shortage was due to lack of planning or inter-Ministerial co-ordination.
 I can assure him that it is due to neither of these factors.
-There is a general shortage of steel throughout the world ana It is because of this and because of the tight foreign exchange position, the difficulties of shipping, the Suez crisis and the general international situation.
-There can, however, be no two opinions about the exltreme gravity of the position in view of the fact that no alternative or substitute for steel can be considered for permanent way, rolling stock, bridge girders and workshop production, which comprise the main items in railway requirements of steel.
-At the request of the Ministry of Heavy Industries, the Ministry of Railways have decided to take over the procurement of steel materials, and an adequate organisation is being set up within our Ministry.
-In view of the worldwide shortage of these materials, certain drastic changes in the procedure of procurement may be necessary, e.g., establishing direct contact with the producers of steel.
+There is a general shortage of steel throughout the world and it because of this and because of the tight foreign exchange position, the difficulties of shipping, the Suez crisis and the general international situation. be no There can. however. opinions about the extreme gravity of the position in view of the fact that no alternative or substitute for steel can be considered for permanent way, rolling stock, bridge girders and workshop production, which comprise main items in the railway requirements of steel.
+At the request of the Ministry of Heavy Industries, the Ministry of Railways have decided to take over the procurement of materials. and an adequate organisation is being set up within our Ministry.
+In view of the world-wide shortage of these materials, certain drastic changes in the procedure procurement may be necessary, e.g., establishing direct contact with producers of steel.
 All these matters are under the active consideration of the Ministry and no procedural difficulties will be allowed to stand in the way.